Sagrada Família surrounded by trees and visitors in Barcelona

 Use a card with no foreign transaction fees.
 Standard US debit and credit cards charge 1–3% on every foreign purchase.
 On a €700 trip that’s €7–21 in fees — not catastrophic, but avoidable.
 Wise uses real exchange rates and works like a local card in 50+ currencies.
 Charles Schwab reimburses all ATM fees worldwide if you need cash.

-ATMs: Use CaixaBank or BBVA machines if you need cash — lower fees than the independent ATMs near tourist sites.
-Never exchange currency at airport kiosks — the rates are 5–8% worse than the interbank rate.
+ATMs: Use CaixaBank or BBVA machines if you need cash — they are usually more predictable than the independent ATMs near tourist sites.
+Avoid exchanging currency at airport kiosks unless it is an emergency; the rate is rarely kind.

 Shoulder Season: The Single Best Way to Save